Warren's rise in runoff suggests bright future in SC politics; next up, Graham?

 “We started a movement in South Carolina.
 And that movement is bigger than any one election," Warren said.
 "Conservatives across this state are united, and they want to take their government back from the special interests, the political insiders.
 And that message is worth repeating for years to come.

-“Tonight was not our night, but I’m a confident over years to come that the conservative movement will continue to grow.
+“Tonight was not our night, but I’m confident over years to come that the conservative movement will continue to grow.
 It will continue to get stronger, and we’re going to come up with conservative reform solutions to all of our problems to make our state great."

 Warren, a former Marine infantry officer and founder of the Lima One Capital real estate lending firm, spent at least $3 million of his own money in the five-way GOP primary on June 12, pitching himself as a fresh-faced political outsider who would clean up a corrupt State House culture and reshape state government with his military and business experience.